josephquang97/week4_cpp/README.md

 ## Part 1: Programming Objectives

-You need to create a class called HSLAPixel within the uiuc namespace in the file uiuc/HSLAPixel.h.
+You need to create a class called **HSLAPixel** within the uiuc namespace in the file **uiuc/HSLAPixel.h**.
 Each pixel should contain four public member variables:
 - h, storing the hue of the pixel in degrees between 0 and 360 using a double
 - s, storing the saturation of the pixel as a decimal value between 0.0 and 1.0 using a double
 - l, storing the luminance of the pixel as a decimal value between 0.0 and 1.0 using a double